 5. The Château de Vincennes – Surroundings of Paris

 Once a residence for several French kings (Charles IV, Louis X, Philippe III, Philippe IV, and Philippe V), the Castle of Vincennes was constructed in the 1300’s from what was once the hunting lodge frequented by Louis VII and originally set up around 1150.
 The structure is amazingly spacious and consists of a strong keep adorned with corners made with rounded towers and then surrounded by the thickest of perimeters – truly a magnificent sight.
+This is the perfect day trip to go on if you don’t have enough time to stroll around, as it is just a short metro journey away from most Paris romantic hotels.

 Photo of Mont Saint-Michel Castle, France, by Djof